Baltoli/skeletons/documents/notes.md

 Should be obvious but it's worth noting that programs run using this dynamic instrumenter need to be pure / deterministic in terms of what they output (fill.c serves as a good example of this).

+Last remaining part of the writeup to do is completing the evaluation to give results based on GSL.
+Need to actually apply the techniques to one of the GSL modules and get some results to write up in the remaining 500 words.
+Then go back to the writeup and redraft any bits that sound awkward.